saltstack/salt/doc/ref/states/top.rst

 Choosing an Environment to Target
 =================================

+The top file is used to assign a minion to an environment unless overridden using the methods described below.
+The environment in the top file must match an environment in :conf_master:`file_roots` in order for any states to be applied to that minion.
+The states that will be applied to a minion in a given environment can be viewed using the :py:func:`state.show_top
+<salt.modules.state.show_top>` execution function.

 Minions may be pinned to a particular environment by setting the `environment` value in the minion configuration file.
 In doing so, a minion will only request files from the environment to which it is assigned.